divyakasa-09/SQLEase/README.md

 # SQLEase

 ## Project Overview
 SQLEase is a user-friendly, Text-to-SQL application designed to enable restaurant managers to query relational databases using natural language.
-This application leverages GPT-powered Large Language Models (LLMs) and integrates with advanced cloud data platforms such as Databricks and Snowflake to provide efficient and reliable query generation, optimization, and execution.
+This application leverages GPT-powered Large Language Models (LLMs) and integrates with advanced cloud data platforms such as Databricks to provide efficient and reliable query generation, optimization, and execution.

 ## Key Features
 - **Natural Language to SQL Translation**: Converts user input into optimized SQL queries, simplifying access to restaurant information.